thatquietkid/chess-engine-python/README.md

 ## TODO
 - [ ] Using numpy arrays instead of 2d lists.
-- [ ] Menu to select player vs player/computer.
+- [✅] Menu to select player vs player/computer.
 - [ ] Allow dragging pieces.

 ## Instructions
 1. Clone this repository.
+2. Run the game using python MainScreen.py (follow the #installation)
-2. Select whether you want to play versus computer, against another player locally, or watch the game of engine playing against itself by setting appropriate flags in lines 52 and 53 of `ChessMain.py`.
+3. Select whether you want to play versus computer, against another player using options menu.

 ### Installation
 - Switch to Python3.